A Feast of Friends

 Following the death of their young son, Will (Logan Marshall-Green) and Eden’s marriage quickly collapsed beneath the weight of the couple’s grief.
 Eden (Tammy Blanchard) cut ties with her husband and former friends, remarried, yet chose to remain in the plush Hollywood Hills home she shared with Will and their bereaved son Aiden.

-Will’s suspicions quickly begin to grow regarding the true intentions of his former lover and her new partner, music exec David – Michiel Huisman turns in a brilliantly self-involved and pontifical turn as the handsome suitor.
+Will’s suspicions quickly begin to grow regarding the true intentions of his former lover and her new partner David – Michiel Huisman turns in a brilliantly self-involved and pontifical turn as the handsome music exec.
 Is Will still stricken by the guilt of his son’s passing?
 Or is Eden hosting a gathering that will prove deadly for those in attendance?

 The emergence of wild-eyed and partially dressed housemate Sadie, signals that all is most definitely not right, and the household begins to resemble that of a fevered cult as opposed to a happy and healthy home.
 As more guests arrive, or fail to arrive, Will’s gut instincts to flee are overridden by his intention to show his acceptance of his ex’s new life to his girlfriend and friends.